dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 - [catalog](catalog-json): produced by `docs generate`
 - [sources](/reference/artifacts/sources-json): produced by `source freshness`

+When using the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation), all artifacts are downloaded by default.
+To skip artifacts from being downloaded, use `--download-artifacts=false` when executing a dbt command.

 ## Where are artifacts produced?

 By default, artifacts are written to the `/target` directory of your dbt project.
 You can configure the location using the [`target-path` flag](/reference/global-configs/json-artifacts).